verdaccio/verdaccio/website/versioned_docs/version-5.x/cli.md

 ## Default config file location {#default-config-file-location}

-To locate the home directory, we rely on **$XDG_DATA_HOME** as a first choice and for Windows environments we look for the [APPDATA environment variable](https://www.howtogeek.com/318177/what-is-the-appdata-folder-in-windows/).
+To locate the home directory, verdaccio relies on **$XDG_DATA_HOME** as a first choice and for Windows environments we look for the [APPDATA environment variable](https://www.howtogeek.com/318177/what-is-the-appdata-folder-in-windows/).

 ## Config file format {#config-file-format}